arangodb/docs/3.10/graphs-pregel.md

 | `"loading"`    | The graph is loaded from the database into memory before the execution of the algorithm
 | `"running"`    | Algorithm is executing normally.
 | `"storing"`    | The algorithm finished, but the results are still being written back into the collections.
 Occurs if the `store` parameter is set to `true` only.
 | `"done"`       | The execution is done.
 In version 3.7.1 and later, this means that storing is also done.
 In earlier versions, the results may not be written back into the collections yet.
-This event is announced in the server log (requires at least *info* log level for the *pregel* topic).
+This event is announced in the server log (requires at least the `info` log level for the `pregel` topic).
 | `"canceled"`   | The execution was permanently canceled, either by the user or by an error.
 | `"in error"`   | The execution is in an error state.
 This can be caused by primary DB-Servers being not reachable or being non responsive.
-The execution might recover later, or switch to "canceled" if it was not able to recover successfully
+The execution might recover later, or switch to `canceled` if it was not able to recover successfully
-| `"recovering"` | The execution is actively recovering, will switch back to "running" if the recovery was successful
+| `"recovering"` | The execution is actively recovering and switches back to `running` if the recovery is successful
 | `"fatal error"`| The execution resulted in an non-recoverable error

-The object returned by the `status()` method might for example look something like this:
+The object returned by the `status()` method looks like this:

 ```json
 {